RV Solar Panels: What You Need To Know

 Monocrystalline or polycrystalline?
-The best RV solar panels come with mono cells.
+The best solar panels come with mono cells.

 With portable setups the poly solar panel systems also come with crappy solar controllers, undersized wiring, and a cheaply made frame and leg setup.

-When it comes to lightweight options (weight is critical in many RVs) and roof space (also a major consideration for roof top setups) we recommend monocrystalline RV solar panels.
+When it comes to lightweight options and roof space, we recommend monocrystalline RV solar panels.

 Solar Charge Controllers Explained

-Solar charge controllers regulate the amount of voltage that gets transferred from the RV solar panels to the house batteries.
-The charge controller will 'read' what voltage the batteries are at.
+It regulates the amount of voltage that gets transferred from the solar panels to the house batteries.
+The charge controller will 'read' the battery voltage.

-Then they will change the voltage that is going into the batteries from the solar panels depending on the current state of charge.
+Then, they will change the voltage going into the batteries from the solar panels depending on the current state of charge.

 Types Of Solar Charge Controllers